Advertisment

 1. Concussion Rule

 The Concussion rule has been approved by the ICC in 2019.
-According to this rule, an injured player can be substituted by one one of his teammate if he/she gets hit on the head.
+According to this rule, an injured player can be substituted by one of his teammates if he/she gets hit on the head.
 Marcus Labuschagne is the first Concussion substitute in the history of Test cricket.
 Steve Smith got injured by Jofra Archer's bouncer and later he was replaced by Labuschagne.

 This is one of the newly applied test cricket rules by the ICC.
 However, the substitute player must be a "player match" for the injured player.